villehai/ci-security/labs/lab4x-testing-live-target/lab40-http-header-scanning/README.md

 Offline:

 - OWASP Secure Headers Project validator (using venom): <https://github.com/oshp/oshp-validator>
-  - If you use venom, the [`release/examples` branch `scripts`](https://github.com/Rinorragi/ci-security/blob/release/examples/scripts/oshp_validator_tests_suite.yml) folder has the yml file you'll need for calling the tool.

 ## Scan HTTP headers

 In this lab, you’ll set up a workflow to scan the HTTP headers of your web application using `MDN HTTP Observatory`.
 You can ask for a target if you don't have one.
 This is not something that would be very intrusive.
 You can also try `OSHP validator` and running the target in docker.
 Check the [vulnerable-pipeline](/.github/workflows/vulnerable-pipeline.yml) to see how to run the app in docker.
+With `venom` you will need [this yml file](https://github.com/oshp/oshp-validator/blob/main/tests_suite.yml).

 ## Links